 - Stroll through the ruins of Urquhart Castle—an iconic structure rich with over 1,000 years of dramatic history.

 - See Culloden Battlefield, which was the site of the final battle of the Jacobite Rising.
-Guests seeking to learn more about their Scottish heritage and ancestors who were in the battle may join an optional excursion (additional fee).

 - Experience a special welcoming followed by an exclusive, behind-the-scenes tour at breathtaking Glamis Castle.
 This castle is the legendary setting for Shakespeare's Macbeth, the childhood home of Queen Elizabeth's mother, and the birthplace of Princess Margaret.

 - Embrace the charming town of St. Andrews—home to Scotland's oldest and most prestigious university and the birthplace of golf, first played 600 years ago.

 - Witness the impressive showcase of military pipes and drums, Highland dancers, and marching formations of the celebrated Edinburgh Tattoo.

 - What's Included: 8 nights hotel accommodations; 8 breakfasts, 2 lunches, and 6 dinners including a special welcome and farewell dinner; full guiding services of an Orbridge Travel Director and expert local guides; private motor coach transportation; admission to all locations listed on the 10-day itinerary, including the performance of the Royal Edinburgh Military Tattoo; all ferry fees; gratuities to Orbridge Travel Director, local guides, drivers, porters (where available), and wait staff for included meals; and airport transfers for guests arriving and departing during the suggested times.